Pennsylvania Fly Fishing 3 min read

 Fly fishing at Hickory Run in Pennsylvania

 Hickory Run State Park also offers plenty of activities outside of fly fishing, including ice skating, seasonal hunting, and hiking.
-Hawk Falls is another popular site, along with the boulder field, which is the largest boulder field in the Appalachian region.
+Hawk Falls is another popular site, along with the boulder field, the largest boulder field in the Appalachian region.

 With easy access and plenty of trout to catch, Hickory Run State Park is almost a required entry on any fly fisherman’s bucket list.